lh3/ropebwt3/README.md

 add new sequences or merge BWTs to an existing FMR file.
 The same BWT does not necessarily lead to the same FMR.
 The FMD format is simpler in structure, faster to load, smaller in memory and can be memory-mapped.
-The two formats can be converted to each other.
+The two formats can be used interchangeably in ropebwt3, but it is recommended to use FMR for BWT construction and FMD for finding exact matches.
+You can explicitly convert between the two formats with:
 ```sh
 ropebwt3 build -i in.fmd -bo out.fmr
 ropebwt3 build -i in.fmr -do out.fmd
 ```
-It is recommended to use FMR for BWT construction.
-You may convert FMR to FMD at the end for matching.

 ### <a name="match"></a>Counting exact matches